Brian Meier

 Social, Health, and Personality Psychology

 My research focuses on the social-cognitive mechanisms of behavior and personality.
-I have an interest in several areas including health, religion, the naturalness bias, mindfulness, embodiment, and emotion.
+I have an interest in several areas including health decision-making, the naturalness bias, mindfulness, embodiment, emotion, and religion.

-A few representative papers are shown below.
-Please see the CV (link above) for a full list of publications.
+A few representative research publications are shown below.
+Please see the CV (link above) for a full list of research publicatinos.

 Courses Taught